TIY-ATL-ROR-2015-May/course-notes/README.md

     all of us, the technical communities in which we participate.

-    This code of conduct applies to all communication: this includes in class, HipChat, IRC, email, and other forums such as Skype, Google+ Hangouts, etc.
+    This code of conduct applies to all communication: this includes in class, Slack, IRC, email, and other forums such as Skype, Google+ Hangouts, etc.

     If you believe someone is violating the code of conduct, we ask that you report it by talking to your teacher.
 If you do not feel comfortable talking